 The Israeli Ministries of Economy and Finance are jointly advancing legislative reform designed to encourage investment in early-stage Israeli start-up companies.
 The reform, slated for review by a governmental task-force, aims to help transform seed-stage startup ventures into commercially viable companies by offering tax breaks to investors who support them in their initial stages of their development.
 Israel is highly regarded for its entrepreneurial innovation, and the legislation aims to capitalize on its attractiveness to international investors by offering incentives that ultimately stimulate continued economic growth.

 2: ISRAEL MARKET & BUSINESS NEWS

+Orbotech announced that it has successfully closed the previously-announced acquisition of SPTS Technologies Group Limited (SPTS), in a strategic move into the high growth areas of Advanced Packaging and micro-electro-mechanical systems (MEMS).
+Orbotech financed the acquisition, announced in July 2014, using the proceeds of a new $300 million senior secured term loan facility and approximately $90 million cash on hand.
+The total consideration was $371 million.
 Yavne’s Orbotech (http://www.orbotech.com) has been at the cutting edge of the electronics industry supply chain, as an innovator of enabling technologies used in the manufacture of the world’s most sophisticated consumer and industrial products, for over 30 years.
 The Company is a leading provider of yield-enhancing and production solutions, primarily for manufacturers of printed circuit boards, flat panel displays and other electronic components.
 Today, virtually every electronic device is produced using Orbotech technology.
-(Orbotech 07.07)
+(Orbotech 07.08)

 3: REGIONAL PRIVATE SECTOR NEWS